1. What is EdUCate!’s official name?

 PTSA/PTAs, the Centurion Foundation and EdUCate! serve complementary functions.
 PTSA/PTAs support programs at the individual schools they serve, and the Centurion Foundation supports UCHS clubs and athletics departments.
 EdUCate! receives funding from the broader community, and so can fund larger programs on a consistent basis across all five public schools in University City.
 In addition, the Board of EdUCate! facilitates communication across schools through the Principals and serves the school’s supplemental needs individually as well as collectively.
 EdUCate! has also sponsored PTSA/PTA events – e.g. fun runs, etc.

 EdUCate! distributes funds to all five UC schools according to school population size and mainly through teacher and principal grants.
 Teacher grants are typically offered twice a year (once in the Fall and once in the Spring semesters), while Principal grants are provided annually.
 Teacher grant proposals are submitted to our allocations committee and are ranked according to several criteria, including the number of students served by the grant.
-EdUCate! aims to serve the largest number of students each year, without discrimination based on the following actual or perceived characteristics: age, ancestry, color, mental or physical disability, ethnicity, ethnic group identification, gender, gender expression, gender identity, genetic information, immigration status, parental status, medical condition, nationality, national origin, actual or perceived sex, sexual orientation, race, religion, or on the basis of a person’s association with a person or group with one or more of these actual or perceived characteristics.
-We also focus on serving the academic, social and emotional needs of ALL students.
+EdUCate! seeks to serve the largest number of students each year, without discrimination based on the following actual or perceived characteristics: age, ancestry, color, mental or physical disability, ethnicity, ethnic group identification, gender, gender expression, gender identity, genetic information, immigration status, parental status, medical condition, nationality, national origin, actual or perceived sex, sexual orientation, race, religion, or on the basis of a person’s association with a person or group with one or more of these actual or perceived characteristics.

 General donors and sponsors do not dictate how the funds are used or which students they will serve.
 Directed donations are accepted only when they fulfill the mission of EdUCate! and cannot be used in a discriminatory fashion (examples of directed donations would be donations for EdUCate!’s Math Academy or a Music Program).